alabulei1/kubecon-china-2023/02-llama2.md

 ## Execute

-Execute the WASM with the `wasmedge` using the named model feature to preload large model:
+Execute the WASM with the `wasmedge` using the named model feature to preload the large model:

 ```bash
 wasmedge --dir .:. \